geeksterin/Feb22-DSA-Fundamentals/11. Binary Trees/Readme.md

 14. Degree of a node: The degree of a node of a tree is the number of subtrees having this node as a root.
 				  In other words, the degree is the number of descendants of a node.
 If the degree is zero, it is called a terminal or leaf node of a tree.
-15. Degree of a Tree: max degree of any node
+15. Degree of a Tree: max degree of any node / degree of the root

 16. Height of Node : The height of a node is the number of edges from the node to the deepest leaf.
 17. Height of Tree : Height of root node.